How to Test Water Heater Element Without Multimeter

 5. Reassemble and Refill:

-3. Restore power to the water heater.
+3. Restore power to the water heater once the tank is full.

 How does water quality impact the lifespan of a water heater element?